Law Firm Data Breach Statistics [Updated 2025]

 Ultimately, law firms sit as a subset of other business types, so we have included some general UK cyber-security statistics to help compare the above with businesses in a wider context:

-- 53% of all UK fraud is online, equating to 1.9 million offences [14]
+- Digital Fraud: 53% of all UK fraud is online, equating to 1.9 million offences.
+(The Law Society)

-- Nearly 75% of breaches occur due to employee actions – whether accidental (such as opening links from phishing emails) or deliberate (such as giving login information to hackers in return for money) [17]
+- Threat of Employee Negligence: Nearly 75% of breaches occur due to employee actions – whether accidental (such as opening links from phishing emails) or deliberate (such as giving login information to hackers in return for money).
+(AAG IT)

 We Are Here to Help you to Protect Your Firm From Data Breaches